taqtiqa-mark/jlenv-vars/README.md

-# jlenv-vars
+# jlenv-vars: Set environment variables before spawning Julia processes

-This is a plugin for [jlenv](https://github.com/jlenv/jlenv) that lets you set global and project-specific environment variables before spawning Ruby processes.
+This is a plugin for [jlenv](https://github.com/jlenv/jlenv) that lets you set global and project-specific environment variables before spawning Julia processes.

 ## Installation